JetBrains/teamcity-documentation/topics/integrating-teamcity-with-container-managers.md

 TeamCity checks the following [parameters](configuring-build-parameters.md) to identify the available agent software:

-* `container.engine` — returns "docker" or "podman", depending on the installed container manager.
+* `container.engine` — returns "docker", "podman" or "docker,podman", depending on which container manager is installed on the agent machine.
+If both Docker and Podman are installed, TeamCity uses Docker by default.

 * `docker.server.version`, `docker.version` — return versions of installed [Docker Engine](https://docs.docker.com/engine/reference/commandline/dockerd/)  and [Docker CLI](https://docs.docker.com/engine/reference/commandline/docker/), respectively.